 Oregon Statutes 133.110 deals with the issue of arrest warrants and citations.
 Pursuant to this title, an order for arrest can be issued on the basis of a complaint filed in court if the magistrate is satisfied that there is probable cause to hold the person in question responsible for a criminal incident.
 If the offense is subject to the issue of a citation, the magistrate may order a peace officer to release such an order.

 According to Oregon Statutes 133.030 and 133.120, a judge of the Supreme Court or the Court of Appeals may issue a warrant of arrest for any crime committed or triable within the state, and any other magistrate mentioned in ORS 133.030 may issue a warrant for any crime committed or triable within the territorial jurisdiction of the magistrate’s court.
-Also, these judicial entities authorities have the powers to issue other legal processes like search warrants, bench orders, etc
+Also, these judicial entities’ authorities have the power to issue other legal processes like search warrants, bench orders, etc

 Pursuant to Oregon Statutes 133.220, law enforcement agents who are authorized to detain an offender under the provisions of a warrant are: